-- Site observations/surveys;
+- Site observations/surveys.
+If threatened species are encountered or observed, a record will be taken of where they were seen, the context and the outcome;

 - Threatened species management strategies;

 - Avoiding RWEAs;

-- Threat abatement;
+- Threat abatement:

 - Capture and release;

 - Relocation;

-- Reuse and provision of habitat resources; and
+- o Reuse and provision of habitat resources; and

 - Consulting and Reporting.

-The TSMP, which meets the requirements of EPBC Approval 2003/1138 is included as Appendix L.
+The TSMP, which meets the requirements of EPBC Approval 2003/1138 is included as Appendix K.